Ashb87/Alkaline-Ms-Project-one/README.md

   * [Git](https://git-scm.com/)
     * Git is used as version control software to add, commit and push code to my GitHub repository where the code is then stored.
   * [GitHub](https://github.com/)
     * I have used GitHub as a remote repository to push and store the committed changes to my project from Git.
-GitHub pages has also been used to deploy my my live site.
+GitHub pages has also been used to deploy my live site.
   * [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/)
     * I have used Google chromes built in developer tools to help with the styling of the site, selecting colors and to help fix any bugs I found.